Springe09/Project-3/README.md

 ### University of Minnesota, Fintech Bootcamp

 # Project Description
 ## This project is the capstone project for the University of Minnesota Fintech Bootcamp program.
+In accordance to the project requirements, the skillsets acquired within class will be demonstrated here.
+These skillsets will encompass the following:
+## Machine Learning,
+##
+##
+##

-This capstone project will represent the fundamental outline of a business proposal/plan.
+## The end product demonstrated here, will be used as the foundation of a business proposal/plan to be acted upon.

 # Table of Contents
 ## Introduction